kishstats/Python-Fundamentals-Quick-Reference/21_PythonRandom/python_random.md

 # Python Random Module

 The Python random module has a variety of uses.
-You do many different things that include simulations, getting a random number, picking an item from a list, generating data for unit tests, and generating data for load tests.
+You can do many different things that include simulations, getting a random number, picking an item from a list, generating data for unit tests, and generating data for load tests.
 Pretty much everyone will run into a use for random data at some points.

 ## Random Method